sbkl/authkit-convex/README.md

 # AuthKit-Convex example

 This is an example repo to setup AuthKit with convex within a nextjs project using MagicAuth OTP via email.

+Single auth form that creates the user if it doens't exist and continue the auth flow.

 Feeback welcome.

 1- Install dependencies